 Children are not enrolled due to the lack of identity documentation; poverty and inability to afford education costs; distance to schools; lack government schools to absorb additional students; and a lack of female teachers.
 Furthermore, many children have unmet psychosocial and well-being needs and services are lacking.
 These challenges were threatening to counter any educational gains that the country has achieved in recent years.

-Children in Crisis has long supported marginalised children in protracted Internally Displaced Persons camps across Kabul, and in 2017 CiC supported new Afghan return communities settling in Kabul.
-Accessing education during an emergency is a life-saving intervention and Children in Crisis focuses its efforts in supporting a Education in Emergencies (EiE) intervention by helping take streets of the street where they are deeply vulnerable to abuse and exploiting and into an environment where their development and cognitive needs are addressed.
+Children in Crisis has long supported marginalised children in protracted Internally Displaced Persons camps across Kabul, and in 2017 Children in Crisis supported new Afghan return communities settling in Kabul.
+Accessing education during an emergency is a life-saving intervention and Children in Crisis focuses its efforts in supporting an Education in Emergencies (EiE) intervention by helping to take children off the streets where they are deeply vulnerable to abuse and exploiting and into an environment where their development and cognitive needs are addressed.
 EiE activities not only focussed on traditional school subjects but also on life skills and lifesaving messages for children and their communities.

 Afghanistan: a snapshot of 2017

 - 5,687 children and 3,654 caregivers directly reached by Children in Crisis

 - 188 children caught up on their missed primary school education through accelerated learning classes

 - Over 200 children avoided unnecessary or harmful detention

 - 150 new women joined the tailoring classes